Valkryst/Schillsaver/README.md

 * To open the program on Linux, you may need to open up the terminal and run the command "java -jar Schillsaver.jar".

---------------------------- BELOW INFORMATION MAY BE OUTDATED, DOUBLE CHECK
-* Read the *"Configuration File Options"* section on first launch of the program.
-  Currently, if you exit or cancel the "Settings Configuration" screen without clicking Accept, the program will still run even though it shouldn't.

-  So, just set the path to FFMPEG and the compression program.
-The rest you can leave as-is unless you have some idea of what you want to do.

-  Click the Accept button or else the settings won't save.

--------------------------- BELOW INFORMATION MAY BE OUTDATED, DOUBLE CHECK
 * If the program is closed before en/decoding has been completed, there is a very high chance that the archive used during the encoding process and the partly-encoded file will be left where they are.